broadinstitute/adapt/README.md

 * are 28 nt long (`-gl 28`)
 * capture 95% of all input sequences (`-gp 0.95`) tolerating up to 1 mismatch (`-gm 1`)

-It outputs a file, `guides.tsv`, that contain constructed guide sequences.
+It outputs a file, `guides.tsv`, that contains constructed guide sequences.
 See [Output](#output) above for a description of this file.

 # Contributing